johnathanvman/F6/index.md

 				}else{
 					if(map[party.y-lastMove[0]][party.x-lastMove[1]].name == "Door" && map[party.y][party.x].travel == -1){
 						if(NegativeUnit != null){
-							Entrys.push("We walk further into the dungeon and hear a low grumbling behind us, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway we just walked through!
+							Entrys.push("We walk farther into the dungeon and hear a low grumbling behind us, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway we just walked through!
 My "+NegativeUnit.Name+" shrieks when she realizes we are trapped inside.")
 						}else{
-							Entrys.push("We walk further into the dungeon and hear a low grumbling behind us, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway we just walked through!")
+							Entrys.push("We walk farther into the dungeon and hear a low grumbling behind us, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway we just walked through!")
 						}
 					}else if(map[party.y][party.x].travel > -1){
 						Entrys.push("We retrace our steps and walk into an empty room.")